GirishTabaraddi/StudentDB/README.md

 ![CSV_Format](https://github.com/GirishTabaraddi/StudentDB/blob/feature/add-basic-info-to-studentDB/CSV_Format.png)

 Implement writing by adding methods virtual void write(std::ostream& out) to Course and Student.
 Objects write a single line with their data to the ostream.
-The classes BlockCourse and WeeklyCourse write a character indicating the actual type followed by the data members of the base class and the derived class.
-Implement this by implementing Course::write in such a way that it writes the base class’s data without a line terminator (e.g. “5387;APT;Automation;5”) and call this method from the derived classes after writing the leading type indicator and before writing the data members of the derived class.
+The classes BlockCourse and
+WeeklyCourse write a character indicating the actual type followed by the data members of the base class and the derived class.
+Implement this by implementing Course::write in such a way that it writes the base class’s data without a line terminator (e.g. “5387;APT;Automation;5”) and call this method of the superclass from the derived classes after writing the leading type indicator and before writing the data members of the derived class.

 Finally add void write(std::ostream& out) to StudentDb.
 It calculates the number of items to write for each kind and invokes the write method for each of the items.
+The actual data for items must be written by methods defined in the respective classes.
+For example, the data for an enrollment must be written by a method void Enrollment::write(std::ostream& out).

 Of course, we also want to read back the data.
 Add a method void read(std::istream& in) to StudentDb that clears the database and then restores the content from the data in the file.
 Make sure that nextMatrikelNumber has the highest matrikel number plus one when all data has been processed.
+Similar to the write-methods, this StudentDb::read must delegate the task of reading from the stream (or at least evaluating the data read) as much as possible to methods of the classes that have written the data.
+For example, when StudentDb::read has read the number of lines that contain enrollment data, these lines must be read and evaluated by a class method Enrollment Enrollment::read(std::istream& in).

-Add commands for reading and writing to the SimpleUI.
+Add commands for reading and writing to the class SimpleUI.
 The command queries the user for a file name, creates the file stream and invokes the read and write methods respectively.
+Note that as a consequence of the implementation hints outlined above, SimpleUI must not contain any code for reading or writing.
+It only invokes the respective methods of StudentDb.
+Not implementing the methods as outlined above results in 0 points for the submission.

 ## Exercise 3.3: Obtaining test data